nubart/blog-en/_posts/2018-07-10-nubart-accessible-audioguides.md

 tags: [accessibility]
 ---

 Museums strive to be places that can be enjoyed by all citizens, including those with physical impairments.
-That is why at Nubart we have designed our audio guides in the form of a card with an inclusive or universal design so that museums can also use them to inform visually or hearing impaired visitors about their exhibits.
+That is why at Nubart we have conceived our card-shaped audio guides with an inclusive or universal design so that museums can also use them to inform visually or hearing impaired visitors about their exhibits.
 We'll tell you how.

 <!--more-->
 # Accessibility of audioguides for blind and partially sighted people